 Underwriters take a close look at your credit history.
-Remember when you were in school and teachers threatened to enter your misbehavior on your permanent record?
+Remember when you were in school and teachers threatened to document your misbehavior on your permanent record?
 Turns out, as an adult, your credit history is the closest thing to a permanent record that life has to offer.

 What Do Underwriters Do With My Financial Information?

-Once they’ve gathered all the information that they need, and have verified its accuracy, underwriters begin their analysis.
+Once they’ve gathered all the information that they need and have verified its accuracy, underwriters begin their analysis.
 At its core, underwriting is about identifying risk.
 Underwriters use your past financial behavior, mountains of data from past transactions, and mathematical models to make predictions about your future financial behavior.

 Can I Address Past Financial Difficulties With The Underwriter?